-Free Yandex.DNS Internet safety service restricts access to malicious sites, as well as resources that are not suitable for viewing by children.
+Free Yandex.DNS Internet safety service restricts access to malicious sites, as well as resources that are not suitable for children viewing.
 This service is conveniently integrated into Keenetic routers, allowing the owner to protect either all home devices at once, or to choose filtering for them separately through easy-to-understand ready-made profiles.

-Yandex.DNS has 4 modes (policies), which determine access to a particular category of sites:
+Yandex.DNS has four profiles, which filter access to a particular category of sites:

-- Secured - protects against malicious and fraudulent sites, blocks resources containing viruses and phishing;
+- 'Secured' profile protects from malicious and fraudulent sites, blocks resources containing viruses and phishing;

 More information about Yandex.DNS service and filtering categories you can find at dns.yandex.com or in Yandex support.

 NOTE: Important!
 The simultaneous use of multiple different content filtering services is impossible.